 The Code requires that the Authority provide restrictions in all relevant documents to permit financing only in accordance with such requirements and that the Authority establish reasonable procedures to assure compliance.
 These requirements and procedures are described in Appendix D. The Authority has included provisions in the Series Resolutions, its program documentation and other relevant documents and has established procedures (including receipt of certain affidavits and representations from Originating Lenders (as defined below, see "The Single Family Programs - General") and mortgagors respecting the Mortgage Loan eligibility requirements) in order to assure compliance with the Mortgage Loan eligibility requirements and other requirements of the Code.
-The Authority has covenanted in the Bond Resolution to comply with the Code and for such purposes, to adopt and maintain appropriate procedures.
+The Authority has covenanted in the Bond Resolution to comply with the

+Code and for such purposes, to adopt and maintain appropriate procedures.
 The Authority believes that the procedures and documentation requirements established for the purpose of fulfilling these covenants are sufficient to assure that the proceeds of the Offered Bonds will be applied in accordance with the requirements of the Code so as to assure that interest on the Offered Bonds, is not included in gross income for federal income tax purposes.

-In the opinion of Hawkins Delafield & Wood LLP, Special Tax Counsel to the Authority, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Offered Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Code, and (ii) interest on the Offered Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code, and is not included in the adjusted current earnings of corporations for the purpose of calculating the alternative minimum tax.
+In the opinion of Hawkins Delafield & Wood LLP, Special Tax Counsel to the Authority, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Offered Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Code, (ii) interest on the Series A Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code but is, however, included in the adjusted current earnings of corporations for the purpose of calculating the alternative minimum tax, (iii) interest on the Series B Bonds is treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code, and (iv) interest on the Subseries C-1 Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations for the purpose of calculating the alternative minimum tax imposed on individuals and corporations under the Code, and is not included in the adjusted current earnings of corporations for the purpose of calculating the alternative minimum tax.
 In rendering its opinion, Special Tax Counsel has relied on certain representations, certifications of fact, and statements of reasonable expectations made by the Authority in connection with the Offered Bonds, and Special Tax Counsel has assumed compliance by the Authority with certain ongoing covenants to comply with applicable requirements of the Code to assure the exclusion of interest on the Offered Bonds from gross income under Section 103 of the Code.